 Optimum lighting levels can actually vary significantly depending from location to location.
 While somewhere between 150 to 300 lux is suitable for most residential spaces, for instance, a retail store typically demands a level of illuminance between 500 and 1,000 lux.
 Specialist tasks in a manufacturing or scientific environment could require higher levels still.

 Several factors play a role in determining what level of lighting is appropriate for a certain space.
 Some of the most important include:

 - What tasks or activities the space will be used for.

 - Architecture and layout.

 - Regulations or standards.

-The last of these is particularly important in sport, where most governing bodies now specify exact requirements for lighting at different levels of competition.
+The last of these is particularly important in sports, where most governing bodies now specify exact requirements for lighting at different levels of competition.

-Why are lighting levels so important in Sport?
+Why are lighting levels so important in Sports?

 Lighting plays a critical role in modern sports, supporting everything from the fan experience to player safety.
 Not every sporting occasion is the same, of course.
 There is a gigantic gap between a local five-a-side match and the World Cup final.
 As a result, most sporting bodies also provide lighting recommendations and requirements that are tailored to different levels of play.

 Often, these align with already well-defined standards; in UK athletics, for example, lighting levels are defined alongside the three different tiers of competition.
 A lighting system for a venue that only hosts local events needn’t go beyond 100 lux, for example, while a stadium that welcomes international competitors will require lights that can generate 500 lux and above.